AndrewCS149/reading-notes/content/class-02.md

 ### Writing a git commit message

 When committing a file, it is important to include a **commit message** that briefly explains what changes are being pushed up to Github.
-When writing a commit message, following these seven rules will help to create a well organized message.
+When writing a commit message, following these seven rules written by Chris Beams in *How to Write Git Commit Message*:

 > 1. Separate subject from body with a blank line
 > 2. Limit the subject line to 50 characters